parcel-bundler/website/src/recipes/web-extension.md

 {% endsamplefile %}
 {% endsample %}

-Running `yarn run dev` or `npm run dev` will start the development server.
+Running `yarn start` or `npm start` will start the development server.
 HMR and source maps will work for background scripts, content scripts, the popup page, and the options page.
 To add the extension to your browser, research how to load an extension unpacked (for example, in Chrome, [click "Load Unpacked"](https://developer.chrome.com/extensions/getstarted#manifest)).

 Running `yarn run build` or `npm run build` will give you the final web extension package, ready to be published.
 After zipping the output directory, you should be able to upload your file to your platform of choice, such as the Chrome Web Store.